We're taking a break in August

 We talk about a very large list of topics (around 100 have been covered over the years).
 This includes individual conditions like social anxiety and depression, but also coping strategies, sleep. travel, the workplace, families, self esteem and anger.
 The list is not exhaustive, we really have done scores of topics.
 We welcome suggestions from regular members, but choose topics for the benefit of the group.
 We do not offer bespoke tailored sessions or therapy.

-Thursdays have a quick introduction, a how was your week that lasts for 10 minutes, a topic for the rest of the first hour, a break of 20 minutes and the remainer of the session is a subtopic, or coping strategies or other things members choose such as arts and crafts (where possible) and mindfulness.
+Thursday group has a quick introduction, a "how was your week?" that lasts for 10 minutes, a topic for 45 mins, a break of 20 minutes and the remainer of the session is a subtopic, or coping strategies or other things members choose such as arts and crafts (where possible) and mindfulness.

 Frequently Asked Questions

 Yes anyone over the age of 18 who has anxiety/depression/low mood.
 You don't need to be referred by a GP or other professional.
 Just get in touch with us by email and we will arrange for you to come to a group.
 Members travel from Chesterfield, Dronfield and Rotherham too.